 IATEFL relies on its members to volunteer and assist in the running of the Association.
 We wouldn't exist without the time, effort and energy each of them dedicate to IATEFL.

 When volunteering with IATEFL, these additional points of the Code of Conduct apply:

-- 1. Volunteers shall help encourage and support fellow members in their professional development and where possible, mentor new entrants to our community. - 2.
-Volunteers will reject any offer of bribery and will not make any such offers.
-Bribery is the giving or receiving of something of value to influence a transaction. - 3.
-Volunteers should not use their position on an IATEFL committee to unfairly benefit themselves, their employers or others. - 4.
-IATEFL is committed to conducting business in an ethical and honest manner, acting professionally, fairly, and with integrity in all business dealings and relationships and expect those who volunteer with IATEFL to commit to the same standards. - 5.
-Volunteers should make every effort to ensure that harassment, discrimination, bullying and victimisation do not occur in the areas for which they are responsible and that, if these do occur, any concerns are investigated promptly and effectively.
-Volunteers should support any member of the Association who feels they have been subject to harassment, discrimination, bullying or victimisation, including guidance through the IATEFL Complaints Procedure if appropriate. - 6.
-Volunteers should not disclose information that has been acquired during the term of the position or that has otherwise been acquired in confidence.
-Minutes and the proceedings of IATEFL meetings, as well as correspondence by email and on communication platforms (e.g. Slack, Basecamp, shared documents and folders etc.) are confidential and should not be shared with anyone outside the intended recipients / participants / committee members; other than with Head Office and for future committee volunteers to look back on.
-Meetings should not be surreptitiously recorded and/or shared in any way. - 7.
-IATEFL will apply its Privacy Policy across all aspects of the association and expects volunteers to comply with the terms of this policy. - 8.
-Volunteers should declare any competing professional or personal interests that may be relevant to their activities on IATEFL committees or at IATEFL events and supported events.
-Any activities
+- Volunteers shall help encourage and support fellow members in their professional development and where possible, mentor new entrants to our community. - Volunteers will reject any offer of bribery and will not make any such offers.
+Bribery is the giving or receiving of something of value to influence a transaction. - Volunteers should not use their position on an IATEFL committee to unfairly benefit themselves, their employers or others. - IATEFL is committed to conducting business in an ethical and honest manner, acting professionally, fairly, and with integrity in all business dealings and relationships and expect those who volunteer with IATEFL to commit to the same standards. - Volunteers should make every effort to ensure that harassment, discrimination, bullying and victimisation do not occur in the areas for which they are responsible and that, if these do occur, any concerns are investigated promptly and effectively.
+Volunteers should support any member of the Association who feels they have been subject to harassment, discrimination, bullying or victimisation, including guidance through the IATEFL Complaints Procedure if appropriate. - Volunteers should not disclose information that has been acquired during the term of the position or that has otherwise been acquired in confidence. - IATEFL will apply its Privacy Policy across all aspects of the association and expects volunteers